 Dates The site is only opened to the public once a year during Heritage Open Weekends.
 Events will be advertised on our Facebook page and website.

-Times Tours are usually available 1000 – 1500 on the days advertised.
+Times Tours are usually available 1000 – 1500 on the days advertised and last for approximately 30 mins.
 More details are made available on our FB page and website ahead of each opening.

 Availability Tours are limited in number due to the site and access difficulties and must be booked in advance through the event link published on our FB page and website ahead of each event.